ALPENGLOW

 Some detailed topics are included below.

 The cislunar region (the space between Earth and the Moon and around them) is the focus of deep space exploration in the next decade.
 To support a long-duration mission, spacecraft need to have more autonomy than what they currently have.
-Recall that how crucial the GPS system is to our everyday life now.
 In the near future, a GPS-like positioning system in the cislunar region will be indispensable for all sorts of cislunar activities.
-Even though there is no immediate need from current missions, researchers have explored the usage of CR3BP for such a navigation system and found many difficulties due to the unstable nature of CR3BP.
-Our study using the rich dynamic characteristics in ER3BP for such a positioning constellation design is novel.
-Our research in this direction will bring some fresh ideas and options to this area.
+The CR3BP model for such a navigation system is under active investigation and many difficulties due to the over-simplification of CR3BP have been noted.
+Using the rich dynamic characteristics in ER3BP for such a positioning constellation design will bring fresh ideas and options to this challenge.
+Some preliminary results are:

 • Hao Peng, and Xiaoli Bai, “A New Representation for Nominal Orbits of A Cislunar Navigation Satellite Constellation (under review)”, The Journal of the Astronautical Sciences, 2023.